 When input signal level approaches to maximal limit, distortions grow too.
 Because the distortion intensity depends on level due to non-linearity.

 Let's look to the highest levels.
 A-area at the characteristic impact to waveform in area B of the output signal.
-So non-linearity kind in the A-area defines distortions at the output (B-area) when input signal level about maximal value.
+So non-linearity kind in the A-area defines distortions at the output (B-area) when input signal level is about the maximal value.
 In other words, different levels of input signal generate various levels of distortion components at the output.

 For digital signal simple binary logic ("with" or "without" distortion) may be applied.